The 2019 Nominees For The BAFTA Rising Star Award Are The Most Exciting Yet

 Our excitement for next month's BAFTA Film Awards went up a notch this morning, as the nominees for one of the most inspiring gongs – the EE Rising Star award – were announced.

-Black Panther breakout star Letitia Wright – aka the highest earning actor at the box office in 2018 – is among them.
+Black Panther breakout star Letitia Wright – aka the highest earning actor at the box office in 2018 – is among them, alongside Cynthia Erivo, Lakeith Stanfield, Jessie Buckley, and Barry Keoghan.

-Twenty-five-year-old Wright, who is Guyanese-born but brought up in Tottenham, north London, wowed audiences in some of the most popular British TV dramas – including Top Boy, Humans, Doctor Who and Black Mirror (for which she was nominated for an Emmy) – but it was the British actor's role as Shuri in Black Panther and Avengers: Infinity War that catapulted her to superstardom.
+Wright, who is Guyanese-born but brought up in Tottenham, north London, wowed audiences in some of the most popular British TV dramas – including Top Boy, Humans, Doctor Who and Black Mirror (for which she was nominated for an Emmy).
+But was the British actor's role as Shuri in Black Panther and Avengers: Infinity War that catapulted her to superstardom.

 Advertisement